foxriver76/ioBroker.sonnen/README.md

     ```
 #### Channel: powermeter
 This channel has two subchannels, e.g. `4_1` and `4_2` where one represents consumption and the other one production.
+E.g. `4_1.kwh_imported` represents the overall production since installation of the battery.

 The both channels have the identical states.
 All states are read-only numbers.